UCLA's AI-Based Literature Class Ridiculed for Incomprehensible AI-Generated Textbook

 “Normally, I would spend lectures contextualizing the material and using visuals to demonstrate the content,” Stahuljak said in the statement.
 “But now all of that is in the textbook we generated, and I can actually work with students to read the primary sources and walk them through what it means to analyze and think critically.”

-So, instead of getting hours of actual instruction from their professor on key background about the primary sources they'll be reading, the students will get a lousy AI summary?
-And this is supposed to be an upgrade?
+So, instead of receiving hours of direct instruction from their professor on essential background for the primary sources they will be reading, students will receive a low-quality AI summary?
+And this is supposed to be an improvement?

 Not according to Stahuljak’s peers.